“Seeing how everyone benefits from the sessions makes it all worthwhile; horticulture is a great leveller and a marvellous therapeutic tool.”

 Please contact me at: anne@anneluder.co.uk

-I have worked as a garden designer for over twenty-five years, designing both public and private gardens; specialising in allergy-free and challenging gardens.
-I like to incorporate edible plants into my designs and when planning a garden encourage & involve the owners so they are reflected in the design whilst learning how to maintain their garden and develop it.
+I worked as a garden designer for over thirty years, designing both public and private gardens; specialising in allergy-free and challenging gardens.
+I like to incorporate edible plants into my designs, as well as upcycling and was environmentally aware back when we were called “cranks”.
+When planning a garden I encourage & involve the owners so they are reflected in the design whilst learning how to maintain their garden and develop it.

-I am the Honorary Horticultural and Landscape Consultant and Trustee of a Natural Burial Ground in Cheshunt where much of it will, eventually, be a new British native woodland and meadow.
+I am the Honorary Horticultural Landscape Consultant and Trustee of a Natural Burial Ground in Cheshunt where we are re-creating a British native woodland and meadow.

-Over the last few years, especially lockdown, I have developed my interest in biblical plants and those mentioned in the holy writings of other religions.
-My curiosity led me to look at the mythology surrounding them, their usages in past times, and how these plants are impacting on our lives today ie cancer treatments.
-So now there is a series of Bible Plant Talks all of which are stand alone.
+Over the last few years I have developed my interest in ancient and biblical plants plus those mentioned in the holy writings of other faiths.
+My curiosity led me to look at the mythology surrounding these plants, their usages in past times ie food, building etc and how these plants are impacting on our lives today ie cancer treatments.
+These are the “Ancient & Bible Plant Talks” all of which are stand alone.
 From these talks have I acquired the nickname: The Biblical Botanist.
-Another keen interest is taken the pictures for my talks as means I know where I have seen the plants.
+These are all amusing and excellent if you want a quirky talk and not religious.
+Another keen interest is taking my own pictures so I know I am not infringing copyrights!
+However, I must thank the friends who also send me pictures they have taken – many of which are outstanding.

 Testimonials